adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-11-treatment-analysis.md

 ## Social Weakness
 For this section I wanted to see if social weakness is affected by indiviudals seeking treatment.

-This chart looks very similar to the mood swings chart except he values have been inverted with Maybe having the highest count instead of Yes.
+This chart looks very similar to the mood swings chart except Maybe having the highest counts across the board.

 Again, it appears that seeking treatment doesn't seem to impact on social weakness.